mycelium-network/mycelium-network.github.io/README.md

-# mycelium-network.github.io
+# MYCELIUM - Share in a network

+The website is under construction!

-The static webpage for the mycelium poroject.
+Visit us on [github](https://github.com/mycelium-network/) for more information about the mycelium project.